seehorne/GetGrinnected/written reports/sprint 1/sprint-journal.md

 We started off by introducing Lily to the general idea of what we were working on and why we were asking for her for help.
 Then we started at the login screen of the app and had her log in, then navigate the app towards what interested her.
 We finished up the session by asking her some closing questions, than thanked her for her help.

 #### Team roles

-Ethan and Ellie were facilitators, Michael was the computer, and Anthony and almond took notes as we went.
-Budhil couldn't be at this meeting due to scheduling.
+- Michael was the computer
+- Ethan and Ellie were facilitators
+- almond and Anthony took notes
+- Budhil could not attend due to scheduling

 #### User stories activated